 The merger involves a high degree of risk for Intuitive Surgical and Computer Motion stockholders.
 Computer Motion stockholders will be choosing to invest in Intuitive Surgical common stock by voting in favor of approval and adoption of the merger agreement.
 An investment in shares of Intuitive Surgical common stock involves a high degree of risk.
 In addition to the other information included in this joint proxy statement/prospectus, including the matters addressed in Cautionary Statement Concerning Forward-Looking Statements, you should carefully consider the following risks before deciding whether to vote for approval and adoption of the merger agreement, in the case of Computer Motion stockholders, or for the issuance of shares of Intuitive Surgical common stock pursuant to the merger agreement, in the case of Intuitive Surgical stockholders.
 In addition, you should read and consider the risks associated with the businesses of Intuitive Surgical and Computer Motion because these risks will also affect the combined company.
-These risks can be found in Intuitive Surgical s Annual Report on Form 10-K for the year ended December 31, 2002 and in Computer Motion s Annual Report on Form 10-K for the year ended December 31, 2002.
+These risks can be found in Intuitive Surgical s Annual Report on Form 10-K/A for the year ended December 31, 2002 and Quarterly Report on Form 10-Q for the three months ended March 31, 2003 and in Computer Motion s Annual Report on Form 10-K/A for the year ended December 31, 2002 and Quarterly Report on Form 10-Q for the three months ended March 31, 2003.
 Each of these reports is filed with the SEC and incorporated by reference into this joint proxy statement/prospectus.
 Additional risks and uncertainties not presently known to Intuitive Surgical and Computer Motion or that are not currently believed to be important to you also may adversely affect the merger and the combined company following the merger.